sheabunge/code-snippets-tags/readme.txt

 == Description ==

 Adds support to the Code Snippets WordPress plugin for adding tags to snippets.
-Requires [Code Snippets](http://wordpress.org/extend/plugins/code-snippets) 1.7 or later.
+Requires [Code Snippets](http://wordpress.org/extend/plugins/code-snippets) 1.7.1 or later.

 You can assign tags to snippets using an interactive UI when editing or adding a new snippet.
 Then, you can filter snippets by tag on the snippets table, or see what tags are assigned to a particular snippet with a glance at the new table column.
-Tags are stored in your database, and can be exported and imported along with the other snippet information.
+Tags are stored in your database and can be exported and imported along with the other snippet data.

 Visit the [plugin homepage](http://code-snippets.bungeshea.com/plugins/tags/) or contribute to its development on [GitHub](https://github.com/bungeshea/code-snippets-tags).

 == Installation ==

-This plugin extends the functionality of [Code Snippets](http://wordpress.org/extend/plugins/code-snippets), and requires Code Snippets version 1.7 or greater to be installed in order to work.
+This plugin extends the functionality of [Code Snippets](http://wordpress.org/extend/plugins/code-snippets), and requires Code Snippets version 1.7.1 or greater to be installed in order to work.

 = Automatic installation =

 1. Log into your WordPress admin
 2. Click __Plugins__
 3. Click __Add New__
-4. Search for __Code Snippets__
+4. Search for __Code Snippets Tags__
 5. Click __Install Now__ under "Code Snippets Tags"
 6. Activate the plugin